cutehax0r/proj/README.md

   * a --force-write that ignores the normal 'file already exists' checks

-  * allow file definitions to specify destination permissions

   * All this fussing with variables.
 It might make more sense to route everything to JSON and pass that to the toluavalue function.
 Tag your structs with `json:"foo"` pass an instance of the struct to json.Marshal(somestruct) to get a map[string]any. then pass that over to .toluavalue Investigate later.
 For now it works and that's good enough.
 Just write some more ToMap() functions

-  * when copying files with parent directories, we should have a way to specify permissions.
-For now those will have to be done with shell scripts.

   * github windows builds working, add a winget repository